Back to top

 Recommendations:

 • Centralize the system of accessing affordable housing in LA County with a single point of contact and support services for application and placement.
-As LACAHSA becomes established and develops more staff capacity, it presents an opportunity to centralize housing placement and navigation services across the LA County region.
-Explore opportunities to create a clear lease-up process that can offer eligible residents a central process for securing affordable housing throughout the region.

 • Implement social housing pilot projects, including through ULA, LACAHSA, and other initiatives.